CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Methodology

-\textbf{Head-level consistency}.
-We apply it to make sure that ratios of pruned channels across heads are the same.
+\textbf{Head-level Consistency}.
+We use this strategy to ensure that the ratios of unimportant channels across heads remain the same.
+It guarantees that after pruning, the same number of channels remain per head, allowing the MHSA module to be computed in parallel for fast inference.
 We take $M_q^{l, h}$ as an example.
-As shown in \Cref{alg:head}, suppose we have selected a channel $\boldsymbol{c} \in M_q^{l,h}$ for pruning.
+As shown in \Cref{alg:head}, suppose we have selected a channel $\boldsymbol{c} \in M_q^{l,h}$.
 For other head $h' \ne h$, we remove the smallest score from the local score set $S_q^{l, h'}$ (\Cref{alg:head3}) and add its corresponding channel $\boldsymbol{c}' \in M_q^{l,h'}$ to $P$ (\Cref{alg:head4}).
-In this way, after pruning, different heads in the same compactor will be in the same shape.
+At each iteration of channel selection of $\boldsymbol{c}$ in head $h$, we can make sure that the same channels can be added into $P$ for all heads, which will gradually become sparse during fine-tuning.
+After pruning, the same number of channels in different heads will thus be maintained, resulting in the same shape for each head.